sunholo-data/sunholo-py/docs/docs/integrations/playwright.md

 The sunholo `BrowseWebWithImagePromptsBot()` class provides methods that you can hook into any GenAI vision model to enable prompt-to-browser features.
 It coordinates working with your model and prompt to feed in screenshots until the stated "session goal" is achieved.

-An example of it browsing the website looking for a VAC defintion is shown for demo purposes:
+An example of it browsing the website looking for what the VAC acronym means is shown for demo purposes:

 ![](../img/browser_tool.gif)